GFDRR/CCDR-tools/Top-down/README.md

 ### OPTION 1 - USING A IMPACT CURVE / FUNCTION

-In this scenario, a mathematical (quantitative) relationship is available to link physical hazard intensity and impact magnitude.
+In this scenario, a mathematical (quantitative) relationship is available to link physical hazard intensity and impact magnitude over built-up asset.

-- Raster calculator: tranlate the hazard map (one layer or multiple RP) into impact factor map.
+- `Raster calculator`: tranlate the hazard map (one layer or multiple RP) into impact factor map.
-  In this example, the average flood damage curve for Asia is used to aproximate an impact on population, although being developed for structural asset.
+  In this example, the average flood damage curve for Asia (JRC 2017) is used to aproximate an impact on built-up land cover.
-  A polynomial function is fitted to the curve (R2= 0.99), where x is the hazard metric (water depth); the max damage is set to 1: y= MIN(1, 0.00723 \* x^3 - 0.1 \* x^2 + 0.506 \* x)
+  A polynomial function is fitted to the curve (R2= 0.99), where x is the hazard metric (water depth); the max damage is set to 1:

+  `y= MIN(1, 0.00723 \* x^3 - 0.1 \* x^2 + 0.506 \* x)`

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151544290-1306bda1-30a4-4729-9e4d-c025cf4f6f2e.png">